 Since we can’t go about in our hazmat suits all day, we need something to wear to the grocery store.

-Some just announce loud and proud what the wearer is, others have a twist of humor to the wording.
+Some announce loud and proud of what the wearer is; others have a twist of humor to the wording.

 My favorite is the ‘Beekeeper: because freakin’ awesome is not an official job title’ t-shirt.
 I might just gift that to myself.

-What would a beekeeper love more than a daily acknowledgement of the noble work they do from their morning cup of coffee?
+What would a beekeeper love more than a daily acknowledgment of the noble work they do from their morning cup of coffee?
 I can’t think of anything.